Tuckahoe High School

-Tuckahoe High School is a historic high school located in Eastchester, Westchester County, New York.
-It was built in 1930–1931, and is a three-story brick building with Aztec-inspired cast stone trim in the Art Deco style.
+Tuckahoe High School is a historic high school located in Eastchester, New York.
+It was built in 1930–31, and is a three-story brick building with Aztec-inspired cast stone trim in the Art Deco style.
 The front facade is composed of a three-story, nine bay central pavilion, deeply recessed two-story, five bay connecting wings, and projecting, identical, two-story, five bay end pavilions.

 It was added to the National Register of Historic Places in 2010.